siemens/ix/packages/documentation/docs/mobile.md

 }
 ```

-The given css selector `body[data-screen-orientation='landscape-primary']` is not provided via the ionic framework.
+The CSS selector: `body[data-screen-orientation='landscape-primary']` is not provided via the ionic framework.
-A good point to add this information is the `main.ts` file of your project.
-You can chose between the capacitor plugin [`@capacitor/screen-orientation`](https://capacitorjs.com/docs/apis/screen-orientation) or the browser api [`ScreenOrientation`](https://developer.mozilla.org/en-US/docs/Web/API/ScreenOrientation)
+A suitable way to add it to the app is the `main.ts` file of your project.
+You can chose between the capacitor plugin: [`@capacitor/screen-orientation`](https://capacitorjs.com/docs/apis/screen-orientation) or the browser api: [`ScreenOrientation`](https://developer.mozilla.org/en-US/docs/Web/API/ScreenOrientation)

 ```tsx
 import { ScreenOrientation } from '@capacitor/screen-orientation';